Erriez/UEDX48270043E-ESP32-4.3inch-Touch-Display/README.md

 <br />

-* Q. Why is there no serial data output on the "Uart" interface on my board?
+* Q. Why is there no serial data output on the `Uart` interface on my board?
 Is it defective and unusable?
 * A. The default project configuration uses the USB interface as Uart0 serial output for debugging purposes.
-The "Uart" interface is connected to Uart0, so it won't output any data without configuration.<br />For PlatformIO users, please open the project file "platformio.ini" and modify the option under "build_flags = xxx" from "-D ARDUINO_USB_CDC_ON_BOOT=true" to "-D ARDUINO_USB_CDC_ON_BOOT=false" to enable external "Uart" interface.<br />For Arduino users, open the "Tools" menu and select "USB CDC On Boot: Disabled" to enable the external "Uart" interface.
+The `Uart` interface is connected to Uart0, so it won't output any data without configuration.<br />For PlatformIO users, please open the project file `platformio.ini` and modify the option under `build_flags = xxx` from `-D ARDUINO_USB_CDC_ON_BOOT=true` to `-D ARDUINO_USB_CDC_ON_BOOT=false` to enable external `Uart` interface.<br />For Arduino users, open the `Tools` menu and select `USB CDC On Boot: Disabled` to enable the external `Uart` interface.

 <br />

 * Q. Why is my board continuously failing to download the program?
-* A. Please hold down the "BOOT" button and try downloading the program again.
+* A. Please hold down the `BOOT` button and try downloading the program again.